Skip to content

 The subject of the vaginal microflora, and how it might alter during pregnancy has been given significant attention in recent years by the scientific community.

-We know the vaginal microbiome is dominated by a number of genus, including Lactobacilli.
+We know that ordinarily the vaginal microbiome is dominated by a number of genus, including Lactobacilli.
 If balanced, these bacteria provide a natural barrier against bacterial and viral pathogens and help to maintain a healthy vaginal pH.

-At the beginning and towards the middle of gestation the bacterial composition becomes less diverse, in favour of Lactobacilli bacteria.2 This is thought to be a deliberate mechanism for limiting intimate infections, which can cause complications during pregnancy.2
+At the beginning and towards the middle of gestation the bacterial composition becomes less diverse, in favour of even greater numbers of Lactobacilli bacteria.1 This is thought to be a deliberate mechanism for limiting intimate health infections, which can cause complications during pregnancy.2

 For a long time, it was thought that the womb was sterile but we now know that the placenta also harbours a unique ecosystem of bacteria from the mother.
 It follows that this bacteria is passed to the baby via the blood, and although Dr. Aagaard is sceptical that this was an evolutionary design, she agreed that this knowledge could be used to our advantage, potentially in preparing the fetal immune system.

 Although more research is needed, these studies support the message that throughout pregnancy, during labour and beyond, the mothers gut and vaginal microflora are hugely relevant to both her own health, and that of her baby.

 If you'd like to learn more about bacteria and the placenta you can read Kathy's excellent blog: 'Do babies come into contact with bacteria in the womb?'